-This report presents the annual expense required to be recognized by the plan sponsor for purposes of complying with the accounting requirements of Governmental Accounting Standards Board Statement No. 45.
+This report presents the annual expense required to be recognized by the plan sponsor for purposes of complying with the accounting requirements of the Governmental Accounting Standards Board Statement No. 45.
 Based on the information provided by the employer, implementation of GASB Statement No. 45 will begin with the fiscal year ending June 30, 2008.

-The Annual Required Contribution (ARC) for the fiscal year ending June 30, 2007 is \$111.7 million.
+The Annual Required Contribution (ARC) is \$116.7 and \$121.3 million for the fiscal years ending June 30, 2009, and June 30, 2010, respectively.
 The ARC was calculated based on the cost of providing the subsidy and the Medicare Supplement coverage.
 Costs covered by members through Medicare Supplement premiums are excluded from the actuarial liabilities and normal cost.
 In the first year GASB Statement No. 45 is adopted, the annual OPEB cost required to be disclosed on the employer's financial statements is equal to the ARC.
 Actual premiums paid on behalf of retirees may be treated as employer contributions in relation to the ARC and act to reduce the Net OPEB Obligation (NOO).
-This amount is expected to be approximately \$20 million in the fiscal year ending June 30, 2007.